John McCabe (composer): Pianist

 McCabe first became known as a pianist.
 His repertoire was wide, from pre-classical to modern composers.
 He specialised in 20th century music, particularly in English composers.
 He performed the UK premiere of John Corigliano's Piano Concerto.
 He also specialised in the music of Haydn, with Gramophone Magazine praising McCabe's 1970s-era recording of Haydn's piano sonatas as "definitive" and "one of the great recorded monuments of the keyboard repertoire".

 He recorded several CDs with the cellist Julian Lloyd Webber.

 Teacher and administrator

 From 1965 to 1968 McCabe was pianist‐in‐residence at Cardiff University.
 Later, he served as principal of the London College of Music from 1983 to 1990, where his efforts to enhance the college's profile resulted in its merging with Thames Valley University (currently University of West London) in 1991.

 He also held visiting professorships at the universities of Melbourne, Australia, and Cincinnati, United States, during the 1990s.
 Among his notable pupils is Canadian composer Gary Kulesha.

 Author

 McCabe wrote guides to the music of Haydn, Bartók and Rachmaninoff, and a book on contemporary English composer Alan Rawsthorne.
+A compilation of his letters to performers and other composers, compiled by his wife Monica, was published in 2024.